zhengc84/chess/README.md

 # creating a chess gamne using python and pygame.
+Other features may be added later